 8. CDN – Integrate Your CDN

-If you have purchased RocketCDN subscription then enable content delivery network option here.
+If you have purchased RocketCDN subscription (which uses StackPath), then enable content delivery network option here.
 You can add separate CNAMEs for images, scripts and CSS or use single CNAME for all files.
 The plugin also allows you to exclude files from serving through CDN.

-- No CNAMEs are required if you use CDNs like Cloudflare or Sucuri.
+Note that no CNAMEs are required if you use CDNs like Cloudflare or Sucuri.
 WP Rocket also offers additional add-ons for these two networks.
+If you are on SiteGround, check our article on whether WP Rocket will work with SG Optimizer plugin in SiteGround

 9. Heartbeat – Control WordPress Heartbeat API